BjarkeCK/ValheimSeedFinder/README.md

 ### Weights
 **Left toggle:** Toggle on a specific biome you want included, and adjust the weight.

-**Right toggle:** By enabling the right toggle, you tell the algorithm only to analyze contours / biom blobs if the biom has the specified biom as a direct neighbour.
+**Right toggle:** By enabling the right toggle, you tell the algorithm only to analyze contours / biome blobs if the biome has the specified biome as a direct neighbour.

 ### Normalize
 If you don't want "unkown" bioms, then idealy all weights have to sum up to one.
 The normalize button will do that for you.

 ### The Results
-The colors below each results represents the weights of each biom in that area.
+The colors below each results represents the weights of each biome in that area.
 You can click on each results to open up the area in valheim-map.world

 # Roadmap
 * Improve water levels.